The phrase jump the gun means to do something prematurely or to start something before you were supposed to.

-Example: I wasn’t supposed to tell the others about our secret project until next week, but I jumped the gun and revealed it early.
-(In other words, he revealed it prematurely.)
+Example: We have a special guest coming over tomorrow and I was asked to keep their identity a secret until then, but I jumped the gun and revealed it early.
+(In other words, the surprise was revealed too soon.)

 The Origin Of ‘Jump The Gun’

-It is believed that this phrase comes from track and field racing.
-How so?
-It’s common for these races to begin with a starting pistol firing a single shot into the air.
-The sound of the shot signals the runners to begin.
+Where does the phrase “jump the gun” come from?
+It’s believed that this expression originates from track and field racing.
+At the beginning of these races, it is common for a starting pistol (aka a gun) to be fired.
+The sound of the shot signals the runners to, well, run.
 It basically means “GO!”

 “When you describe his condition as ‘dying,’ you create the impression that you are rushing him to the cemetery.
 He could live quite a while, so don’t jump the gun.“

 Here are examples of this phrase in a sentence:

 - I’m thinking about buying this car because of its sleek design, but I should be careful not to jump the gun on something with such a hefty price tag.
 I’ll think about it some more.